 , Reading International

 See our TPG Capital profile preview.

 Headquartered in Washington, DC, The Carlyle Group is a PE firm and business development company that focuses on a wide range of sectors.
 Memsource

 HarbourVest Partners is a PE firm headquartered in Boston.
 Its current roster of portfolio companies include Flash Networks

 How does private equity work?

-Although the structure of private equity investments can vary, the most common deal type is a leveraged buyout.
+PE investors may invest in a company that’s stagnant, or potentially distressed, but still shows signs for growth potential.
+Although the structure of investments can vary, the most common deal type is a leveraged buyout or LBO.

-In a leveraged buyout (LBO), an investor purchases a controlling stake in a company using a combination of equity and a significant amount of debt, which must eventually be repaid by the company.
-In the interim, the investor works to improve profitability, so debt repayment is less of a financial burden for the company.
+In a leveraged buyout, an investor purchases a controlling stake in a company using a combination of equity and a significant amount of debt, which must eventually be repaid by the company.
+In the interim, the investor works to improve profitability, so that the debt repayment is less of a financial burden for the company.